heineborell/bender-wu/README.md

 ## Bender-Wu

-This will be about the package bender-wu for QNM's.
+This will be about the package Bender-Wu for QNM's.